Dedsecproject/dedsecproject/README.md

 ### Hi there, I'm Luis ✋
 [![Twitter Follow](https://img.shields.io/twitter/follow/luisCollymoore?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=luisCollymoore)

-## I'm a Husband , Father x3, and a life-long learner!
+## I'm a software engineer and a life-long learner!
 - 📜 fluent in the art of figuring things out.
 - 📔 adept in the arts of Pen testing and security 🔐
 - 🤝 I like collaborating with others in projects!